thingworx-field-work/PTCTS.VESManagement/README.md

 ## License

-### PTC Proprietary Freeware License
+### MIT License

-I accept the PTC End User License Agreement (https://www.ptc.com/en/documents/legal-agreements/on-premise-license-agreements) and agree that any software downloaded/utilized will be in compliance with that Agreement.
+I accept the MIT License (https://opensource.org/licenses/MIT) and agree that any software downloaded/utilized will be in compliance with that Agreement.
 However, despite anything to the contrary in the License Agreement, I agree as follows:

+I acknowledge that I am not entitled to support assistance with respect to the software, and PTC will have no obligation to maintain the software or provide bug fixes or security patches or new releases.

+The software is provided “As Is” and with no warranty, indemnitees or guarantees whatsoever, and PTC will have no liability whatsoever with respect to the software, including with respect to any intellectual property infringement claims or security incidents or data loss.

 I acknowledge that I am not entitled to support assistance with respect to the software, and PTC will have no obligation to maintain the software or provide bug fixes or security patches or new releases.